 - At the end of the sprint, the work should be potentially shippable: ready to hand to a customer, put on a store shelf, or show to a stakeholder.

 - The sprint ends with a sprint review and retrospective.

 - As the next sprint begins, the team chooses another chunk of the product backlog and begins working again.

-New Horizons Knoxville Scrum courses will teach you how to conduct Scrum project management: product backlog, sprint planning, sprint backlog, shippable product, and repeat!
+New Horizons of East Tennessee (Knoxville, Chattanooga and Johnson City-Kingsport-Bristol) Scrum courses will teach you how to conduct Scrum project management: product backlog, sprint planning, sprint backlog, shippable product, and repeat!